Law of Ukraine (legislation)

-A law of Ukraine is primary legislation in Ukraine adopted by the Verkhovna Rada and signed by the president.
+A law of Ukraine is primary legislation in Ukraine adopted by the Verkhovna Rada (the national parliament of Ukraine) and signed by the president.
 Laws of Ukraine support and supplement the fundamental law of country, Constitution of Ukraine.
 Some laws were codified into Civil Code, Criminal Code and so on.

-For procedural reasons Verkhovna Rada also issues resolutions that explain how legal documents should be presented to parliament.
+For procedural reasons, Verkhovna Rada also issues resolutions that explain how legal documents should be presented to parliament.
 Bills are usually considered by the Verkhovna Rada following the procedure of three readings; the President of Ukraine must sign a law before it can be officially promulgated.
 After laws are published in Holos Ukrayiny they come into force officially the next day.
 The Verkhovna Rada can take the decision on final adoption of the bill after the first or second reading if the bill is considered as such that does not require refinement.
 It can also apply the rare procedure of the second first reading, which opens the possibility for a radical revision of the bill, its structure, and key provisions.